yoga-andri/phytoplankton-logistic-growth/README.md

 > Only this sheet is intended for user interaction.
 Other sheets are used for reference or fixed data.

 ## ⚙️ How to Use (Python Version)

+### ▶️ Option A — With Excel Upload
 1. Open the notebook in [Google Colab](https://colab.research.google.com/github/yoga-andri/phytoplankton-logistic-growth/blob/main/phytoplankton_logistic_growth_model.ipynb)
 2. Upload the Excel file when prompted (`logistic-growth-model-fitoplankton.xlsm`)
 3. Use the slider to select light exposure duration (6 to 24 hours)
 4. The notebook will:
    - Display the logistic growth curve
- - Calculate prediction error (MAPE) for 6h, 12h, and 24h
+   - Show error values (MAPE) between prediction vs actual 6h, 12h, and 24h
- - Automatically interpret which actual exposure the result is closest to
+   - Provide automatic interpretation of which duration the result is closest to

+### ⚡ Option B — Without Excel (Instant Run)
+You can also try the version that uses inline data directly in the code — no need to upload Excel.
+This version is more portable and faster to test.

+---

 ## 🔧 Dependencies
 - `numpy`